 Now repeat the steps for the runner on the other end.

-TOP STITCH RUNNER
+STEP 7: TOP STITCH RUNNER SEAM

 CONCLUSION

-Now use those inspirational ideas I talked about at the beginning to style your holiday painter's drop cloth ruffled runner.
+Use those inspirational ideas I talked about at the beginning to style your holiday painter's drop cloth ruffled runner.

 I hope this table runner holiday idea helps you enjoy loads of laughter and memories with friends and family this season using the painter's drop cloth ruffled table runner.